This article addresses some common questions regarding our migration away from Transactions into Spans.

 What if I find something missing in Explore→Traces compared to what I am used to in Discover?

-Please open a GitHub issue with Explore as the Product Area label if you find anything missing or have a feature request.
+Please open a GitHub issue with Explore as the Product Area label if you are finding your alerts behaving unexpectedly.
 You can also write to feedback-tracing@sentry.io.